Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_logging.md

 In case of mixed configurations, the internal duplicate strategy will be to take the closest one to the request.

 Logging configuration duplicate strategy order:
-- take fluent request configuration first if defined
+- take fluent request configuration first if defined (request options)
-- otherwise the request attribute decoration one
+- otherwise the request attribute decoration one (method)
-- otherwise the fluent proper resgistration one
+- otherwise the fluent proper resgistration one (api proper options)
-- otherwise the api attribute decoration one
+- otherwise the api attribute decoration one (interface)
-- otherwise the fluent common resgistration one
+- otherwise the fluent common resgistration one (registry common options)
-- otherwise the global attribute decoration one
+- otherwise the global attribute decoration one (assembly)